manoa-music/manoa-music.github.io/index.md

 * Finn Gardener (UH Student): “I am very excited for what's to come from Manoa Music.
 Although the design of the website and logo could be better in my opinion.
 I like the functionality it provides to the UH musicians.
 My favorite feature was how spotify, soundcloud, and youtube were incorporated so I can check out music from my fellow classmates.”

-* Michael Burns (UH student): "As a musicain, I always wanted to meet other musician, and Manoa Music is the perfect site to meet other studants that play an instument or sing.
-The site is a friendly User, easy to find other musiciam that play the same insturment as me"
+* Michael Burns (UH student): "As a musician, I always wanted to meet other musicians, and Manoa Music is the perfect site to meet other students that play an instruments or sing.
+The site is a user friendly, and easy to find other musician that play the same instruments as me."

-* John smith (UH studant): "Looking at the Manoa music site, I reconized exctly what it is about, im not a musican but i think it is a great site for everyone that is intested in music and want to watch musician performent"
+* John smith (UH student): "Looking at the Manoa music site, I recognized exactly what its about, im not a musician but I think it is a great site for everyone that is interested in playing music and want to watch musician perform."

-*  Aiden Myers (UH studant): " I really like the style of Manoa music Site, the colors are the same as the uh Manoa Website so you know exctly that you in the right place.
-I think it is a great idea to connects between musicians.
-Overall the site functins correctly"
+*  Aiden Myers (UH student): " I really like the style of manoa music site, the colors are the same as the uh Manoa Website so you know exactly that you are in the right place.
+I think it is a great idea for UH students to make connections with other musicians.
+Overall the site functions correctly"

 ## Developer Guide